lee-geyer/claude-code-is-programmable/README.md

 The script `voice_to_claude_code.py` listens for a trigger word (default `"Athena"`) and sends your spoken request to Claude Code, then plays the response using OpenAI TTS.

-This project is forked from [indydevdan's `claude-code-is-programmable`](https://github.com/indydevdan/claude-code-is-programmable).
-It was trimmed using OpenAI Codex to focus on the voice agent for Claude Code.
+This project began as a fork of [`disler/claude-code-is-programmable`](https://github.com/disler/claude-code-is-programmable) by [@disler](https://github.com/disler).
+It has been trimmed down with OpenAI Codex to focus solely on the voice agent for Claude Code.

 ![Voice to Claude Code](images/voice-to-claude-code.png)